cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/surveys.md

 ---
-title: Surveys
+title: User Interaction Information
 date: Last Modified
 permalink: /teams/engineering/surveys/index.html
 eleventyNavigation:
-  key: Surveys
+  key: User Interaction Information
   parent: Engineering
-  order: 115
+  order: 111
 ---

-We collect user feedback in a few different ways.
+We are currently collect user feedback in a few different ways.
+We often experiment with and integrate new ways to get feedback from users so we can improve our service.

 ## Top of page surveys